xleonzhao/ccnp-encor/17-wireless.md

 * mobility group
   * group of controllers
     * up to 24 controllers
   * controllers within same group
     * support
       * L2/L3 roaming
       * CCKM/Key caching/802.11r
       * credentials are cached and shared
   * controllers not in same group
     * credentials are not cached, nor shared
     * client need re-auth during roaming
 * mobility domain
-  * including multiple mobility groups
   * each controller maintains a list of
     * its own MAC
     * other controllers' MAC (in or not in same group)